Life on the Verge 'Biosphere'

 Get involved with the Life on the Verge -Biosphere project and help to protect and conserve these fascinating and vital pockets of wildlife.
 The first stage is for volunteers to survey verges across the Biosphere to find out which and how many plant species are visible on a particular verge.
 Once we know this, we can work out the best management techniques to help them into peak condition!
 This will often involve annual cutting and removal of clippings after the growing season, but might also involved techniques such a green haying or oversowing with local seed.

 There are 15 verges in the Biosphere Reserve that have previously been identified as 'special verges' which we will be re-surveying as part of the project, but we are looking to survey more than just these.
-After survey, with the help of volunteers, selected verges that aren't currently as diverse as they could be, or at risk of deterioration, will be enhanced by simple management techniques (click here for Plantife's Good Verge Guide).
-So whether it's species rich or simply a strip of rye grass, if there's a local verge you think should be part of the project, or you'd just like to get involved as an individual, please do get in contact on 07392 239719 or email firstname.lastname@example.org.
-Together we hope to discover many more verges that are special to you. ....
+After survey, and with the help of volunteers, selected verges that aren't currently as diverse as they could be or are at risk of deterioration will be enhanced by simple management techniques (click here for Plantife's Good Verge Guide).
+So whether it's species rich or simply a strip of rye grass, if there's a local verge you think should be part of the project, or you'd just like to get involved as an individual, please do get in contact on 07392 239719 or email email@example.com Together we hope to discover many more verges that are special to you. ....

 Follow the project on social media, contact us on 07855660319 or email email@example.com